 Generally speaking, yes, a person could move a sprained toe.
 However, said movement may cause additional pain.

 If there’s a tear in a ligament, mobility may be limited.
-The ligaments may have slight bruising, yet remain functional; or it may have a tear, which will affect the mobility of your toe and its ability to put weight on it.
+The ligaments may have slight bruising, yet remain functional; or they may have a tear, which will affect the mobility of your toe and its ability to put weight on it.

 How to Tell If You Broke Your Toe (Broken Toe Symptoms)

 With a broken toe, a person will experience the same discomforts as with a sprained toe: